Water Efficiency Labelling and Standards (WELS) scheme

 The fact sheets are to help manufacturers based in China understand how to register and label WELS products that will be sold in Australia.

-WELS Compliance to request the fact sheets.
+Contact us at WELS Compliance to request the fact sheets.
 Help your suppliers help you to comply with your WELS obligations.

 Registration renewals have been open since 15 September and will close on 5 December 2018.

 You need to apply to renew the registration of your products before 5 December if you want them to remain registered.